gecko0307/bindbc-wgpu/README.md

 Since 0.8.0, major and minor version numbers of the bindbc-wgpu package are in sync with wgpu-native versioning.
 Patch number can be different.

+Since 0.17.0, this binding doesn't provide dynamic libraries (libwgpu_native), you should install them by yourself.

 This repository also includes a simple triangle drawing example.
 More advanced demo can be found [here](https://github.com/gecko0307/wgpu-dlang).

 ## What is WebGPU?